-In time past, I served as a chaplain in the U.S. Army, with which I deployed to Iraq and Afghanistan.
+Before life in Texas, I served as a chaplain in the U.S. Army, with deployments to Iraq and Afghanistan.
 My experiences in the military shaped me a great deal, and my heart still quickens when I think about my soldiers and their families, about war, and about the ministry of chaplains.
 On occasion, you may see this come through my writing–I assure you, however, that whatever surfaces is only the tip of what is within my heart.

 My writing here is sometimes ordered and sometimes rambling.
 I’ve arranged the topics I address into these categories:

 - Church: items about the Christian faith, pastoral ministry, and Anglicanism.

 - Citizenship: reflections on society, including the responsibilities of citizenship and governance.

 - Family: thinking on the bonds of matrimony and family life.

 - Miscellany: remarks about myself or other passing matters.

-I’m a native son of Alabama, and though it’s been a few years since I lived there, I consider it still my home.
-I was educated there in public school (from which I am still recovering) and at The University of Alabama (for which I have a fondness, but from which I am also recovering).
+I’m a native son of Alabama, and though it’s been a several years since I lived there, I consider it still my home.
+I was educated in a rural public school (from which I am still recovering) and at The University of Alabama (for which I have a fondness, but from which I am also recovering).
 I completed seminary at Samford University’s Beeson Divinity School (about which I have mixed feelings as I watch the university gradually walk away from its Christian identity).

 While ministering in Alabama, I was deeply engaged in events surrounding the public expression of Christian faith and the sanctity of human life.
 These are matters that remain important to me, and I am learning how best to continue my involvement–particularly in this time when there is a rise in public intimidation of Christians in these United States.

 If you find something helpful in these pages, I hope it may be very helpful.
-If you find something unhelpful herein, I hope it will rapidly pass from your mind.
+If you discover something unhelpful, I hope it will rapidly pass from your mind.
 If you find something harmful, I hope you will inform me post-haste.